BROAD BEAN

 One of the very few wild flowers with black flowers (or at least black patches with purple splodges, on a white base).

 Like all members of the pea family, the Broad Bean plant has the ability to fix nitrogen directly from the air in the soil, a remarkable feat most other plants outside the Pea Family lack.
-The biological nitrogen fixation is accomplished by synbiotic bacteria living in the nodules on the roots.
+The biological nitrogen fixation is accomplished by symbiotic bacteria living in the nodules on the roots.
 These bacteria are sensitive to oxygen, requiring the absence of it.
-Plants in the Pea Family are therefore thus almost self-fertilising, not requiring additional nitrogen fertilizers.
+Plants in the Pea Family are therefore thus almost self-fertilising, not requiring additional nitrogen fertilisers.

 The majority of plants that are not in the Pea Family that have nitrogen fixing bacteria are trees or shrubs, of which Sea-Buckthorn is one.
 Plants with nitrogen-fixing root nodules are called Actinorhizal.